 Listening to streaming radio is always fun.
 Most of the Linux music player provide option for Internet streaming radio.
-While you have this option in your favourite music player, you might not always want to open and run your resource hungry media player.
+While you have this option in your favorite music player, you might not always want to open and run your resource hungry media player.

 What is the alternative option then, you ask.
-What about an applet that just sit on the top panel and does what you want it to do, which is to play streaming music from your favourite internet radio channel.
+What about an applet that just sit on the top panel and does what you want it to do, which is to play streaming music from your favorite internet radio channel.
 Enters Radio Tray: a sleek, lightweight indicator applet to play streaming music from internet radio channels.

 Radio Tray comes with a number of radio channels stored in it.
 These internet radio channels are grouped as per their genre.
 Apart from that you can configure it to play your favourite radio channel.
 You can add a whole new group or just channels.